vaceksimon/keycloak-fedcm/README.md

   - `./mvnw exec:exec@import`

 - This command then runs the Keycloak server.
-The variable for a port can be omitted for a default value, or changed.
+The variable for a port can be omitted for a default value or changed.
   - `./mvnw exec:exec@start -Dkeycloak.port=8180`